JoelBrd/Socket/docs/YourFirstPlug.md

 -- ...
 end
 ```
-The loop would stop without the existence of `BindToClose`
+The loop would stop and does not require a `BindToClose` function
 :::

 ## Midas Touch **Plug**